CALL FOR PROPOSALS—DUE february 15th

 This year’s MLG ICS will consider the problem of politics of today in relation, most directly, to the past century of Marxist political thought, a century that begins with the Bolshevik revolution of 1917, finds its mid-point in the events of 1968, and now leaves us facing our current moment of crisis.
 Throughout this century the liberatory struggles of workers, women, colonized or formerly colonized peoples, indigenous peoples, ethnic minorities, and LGBTQ communities have been at the front-line of Left politics.
 They remain so today, even as the relation between these particular social formations and the reproduction of capital urgently requires continued re-theorization.
 To that end, this year’s ICS will be structured around shared readings of five key thinkers in the Marxist political tradition—Marx, Kollontai, Lenin, Mao, and Fanon—each of whom confronted directly the question of political strategy in relation to capital, the state, racism, sexism, empire and combined and uneven development.
-Specific selections for this summer’s institute are listed below.
+Specific selections for this summer’s institute can be found on the Suggested Readings page.
 We invite proposals for reading groups that draw from this list.
 Additionally, we ask for panels, roundtables and reading groups that examine the relationship between the economic and the political, and that consider the openings and impasses that define our current moment.

 We envision the Institute structured around four broad rubrics (while also accommodating proposals that fall outside these categories):